jstzwj/vscode-mcp-server/README.md

 * `vscode-mcp-server.port`: The port number for the MCP server (default: 3000)
 * `vscode-mcp-server.host`: Host address for the MCP server (default: 127.0.0.1)
 * `vscode-mcp-server.defaultEnabled`: Whether the MCP server should be enabled by default on VS Code startup
-* `vscode-mcp-server.enabledTools`: Configure which tool categories are enabled (file, edit, shell, diagnostics, symbol)
+* `vscode-mcp-server.enabledTools`: Configure which tool categories are enabled (file, edit, shell, diagnostics, symbol, debug)

 **Selective Tool Configuration**: Useful for coding agents that already have certain capabilities.
 For example, with Claude Code you might disable file/edit tools and only enable symbol tools to add VS Code-specific symbol searching without tool duplication.